Nonviolence

 In modern times, nonviolent methods have been a powerful tool for social protest and revolutionary social and political change.
 There are many examples of their use.
 Fuller surveys may be found in the entries on civil resistance, nonviolent resistance and nonviolent revolution.
 Certain movements which were particularly influenced by a philosophy of nonviolence have included Mahatma Gandhi's leadership of a successful decades-long nonviolent struggle for Indian independence, Martin Luther King Jr.'s and James Bevel's adoption of Gandhi's nonviolent methods in their Civil rights movement campaigns to remove legalized segregation in America, and César Chávez's campaigns of nonviolence in the 1960s to protest the treatment of Mexican farm workers in California.
 The 1989 "Velvet Revolution" in Czechoslovakia that saw the overthrow of the Communist government is considered one of the most important of the largely nonviolent Revolutions of 1989.
 Most recently the nonviolent campaigns of Leymah Gbowee and the women of Liberia were able to achieve peace after a 14-year civil war.
 This story is captured in a 2008 documentary film Pray the Devil Back to Hell.

 The term "nonviolence" is often linked with peace or used as a synonym for it.
 Despite the fact that it is frequently equated with pacifism, this equation is at times rejected by nonviolent advocates and activists.
 Nonviolence specifically refers to the absence of violence and the choice to do no harm in deed, speech, or intent.
-For example, if a house is burning down with mice or insects in it, the nonviolent action is to put the fire out, not to sit by and passively and let the fire burn.
+For example, if a house is burning down with mice or insects in it, the nonviolent action is to put the fire out, not to sit by passively and let the fire burn.